Need-to-Know A-Z Index

-- Seek medical attention and get tested.
+- Seek medical attention.
 Students may schedule a telehealth appointment or message with a Student Health Services provider via myhealth.lmu.edu.
 Staff and faculty should contact their medical provider.

 - Stay home and isolate yourself.
-Do not leave your residence or socialize with others until you are fever-free and symptoms have subsided for 24 hours - this includes going to class, work, and eating in the dining halls.
+While you await your COVID test/results and even if you test negative - do not leave your residence or socialize with others until you are fever-free and symptoms have subsided for 24 hours.
+This includes going to class, work, and eating in the dining halls.
+Do your best to isolate away from your household members – avoid sharing a room and bathroom if at all possible.
 If you must enter common areas in your residence, wear a mask and stay at least 6 feet away from others.

-- After you seek medical care, if your doctor believes you have COVID or you have received a positive COVID test, please contact the LMU COVID Support Team for further instructions and resources.
+- After you seek medical care, if your doctor believes you have COVID-19 or you have received a positive COVID-19 test, please immediately isolate, and contact the LMU COVID Support Team for further instructions and resources.

 Are indoor in-person meetings permitted on campus?